 Roll or batt insulation are large blankets of insulation that are made from either fiberglass or cotton.
 This method does not require special manpower.
 All you need to know is how to cut the batt, to make it fit in different places.
 Another benefit, is that these sheets can cover large areas.
 Like blown-in insulation, batt is also water-absorbent and could lead to mildew problems.

-According to Art Plumbing, AC & Electric batted fiberglass was popular decades ago.
+According to Art Plumbing, Air Conditioning & Electric batted fiberglass was popular decades ago.
 Since then, attic insulation technology has improved.

 Spray foam fills up every inch of where it is installed and provides an excellent barrier to air leakage.
 The disadvantage of using spray foam insulation is that it is expensive, and it does pose some health risks as a result of the chemical components.
 I can also be damaging environment if not used properly.

 The more you invest in a high-quality insulation, the more you will save on future utility costs.
 It’s that simple.
-Call Art Plumbing, AC & Electric today at 1-800-475-1504 to schedule a visit from one of our Home Comfort Specialists.
+Call Art Plumbing, Air Conditioning & Electric today at 1-800-475-1504 to schedule a visit from one of our Home Comfort Specialists.